Alter Technical Fellowship (3+ months, rolling basis)

 Alter will organize an orientation and a short training program in San Francisco for the Fellows to meet each other and learn more about Alter’s model and its partner companies.
 At the orientation, the Fellows will develop learning outcomes for their individual goals for the duration of the fellowship.
 The orientation will also include training on business cultures in Alter’s countries of operation, briefs on host organizations, and resources that the Fellows will have access to on the ground.
 The orientation will allow the Fellows to meet and bond with their cohort and meet Alter’s staff and supporters.

 Fellows have the option to embark on project-based experiences lasting between 3 and 6 months.
-Projects will launch in January 2019 and the projects may be in either Myanmar, Bangladesh, Nigeria, or Pakistan.
+Projects launch on a rolling basis, and the projects may be in either Myanmar, Bangladesh, Nigeria, Kenya, and South Africa.
 Host companies will provide Fellows with housing, transportation, and a stipend that will be sufficient to cover living expenses within the country.
 The Fellow will be embedded within the organization and report to senior management within the host organization.

 - At least 2 years of work experience at a top technology company in a technical (e.g. software engineering, data science) or product management role, ideally with experience working on a project end-to-end at scale, and leading others in the process.